pdoehle/swc-notes/ecology_r_man_vis.md

 * Notice RStudio gives us a blank, grey square.
 We now have a plot object, but we haven't built any of the layers yet.

-* We need to add aesthetics, which determine what objects in the plot variables are mapped to.
+* We need to add aesthetics, which define what plot objects our data's variables will be mapped to.

 ```r
 ggplot(data = surveys_complete, aes(x = weight, y = hindfoot_length))
 ```

-* `ggplot` now knows that `weight` will map to the x-axis and `hindfoot_lengt` will map to the y-axis.
+* `ggplot` now knows that `weight` will map to the x-axis and `hindfoot_length` will map to the y-axis.

 * We now need to add a geometry layer which will describe what shape `ggplot` uses to map the variables to their associated axis.